-Crisanto P. Tenio 43 years old, Filipino Head, Credit Department
+43 years old, Filipino Head, Credit Department

-Bachelor in Administration Major in Banking and Finance -St. Joseph College.
+Mr. Tenio has a Bachelor's degree in Banking and Finance from St. Joseph College.

-Prior joining the Bank, he was with Eastwest Rural Bank (formerly Greenbank) holding a managerial position in the loans department and with Wealth Bank, where he was the head of product under the Sales/Loans Department.
+Prior joining EBI, he was with Eastwest Rural Bank (formerly Greenbank) holding a managerial post in the loans department and with Wealth Bank, he was the head of product under the Sales/Loans Department.